-Aaron Yowell represents private, public and nonprofit real estate developers, owners and investors, with a particular focus on projects with affordable housing components and unconventional financing structures, including housing development fund companies, tax incentive programs such as Article XI and Affordable New York (a/k/a 421-a benefits) and inclusionary housing.
-He guides all aspects of project development, new construction, rehabilitation, and operation, including acquisitions, dispositions, regulatory matters, public and private financings, joint ventures and investments.
+Aaron Yowell represents private, public and nonprofit developers of multifamily housing, as well as private equity investors and family offices, with a particular focus on projects with unconventional financing structures.
+Aaron works regularly with tax incentive programs, including 421-a (a/k/a Affordable New York) and Article XI; inclusionary housing; and has been a leader of the firm’s opportunity zones working group.
+He advises clients in all aspects of project development, new construction, rehabilitation, and operation, including acquisitions, dispositions, regulatory matters, public and private financings, joint ventures and investments.

-Constructing projects with affordable housing and repositioning and preserving existing housing requires marshaling diverse sets of government agencies and debt and equity partners.
+Constructing projects with affordable housing and repositioning and preserving existing housing requires marshaling diverse sets of government agencies and debt and equity partners and, increasingly, optimizing within a complex set of programs and incentives.
 I guide developers and investors through these complexities, moving all parties toward a common goal.
 For example, I recently helped a joint venture between two private, for-profit developers acquire and finance the rehabilitation of a large New York City property built on a long-term ground lease from a governmental agency.
-The project was financed with the taxable bond proceeds and conventional private equity.
+The project was financed with taxable bond proceeds and conventional private equity.
 Getting to closing required harmonizing the interests of the bond issuer and a private equity investor new to affordable housing with the interest of our client.

 Up-to-the-minute deal awareness is essential to my work and I rely on strong project management to keep all the members of our team, including our clients, in the loop.
 Affordable housing transactions, which often involve upwards of five or six different sources of debt financing, tax credit equity, and state and local tax exemptions, present a unique opportunity to create value through efficiency.
-I am constantly piloting new ways we can reduce friction for our clients, creating more and better opportunities to leverage existing assets and unlock new lines of business.
-Our innovation initiatives, including the Code the Deal transactional law hackathon, which I spearheaded on behalf of the firm, are a big part of this.
+As Chief Innovation Officer, I am leading our pilots of new ways we can reduce friction for our clients.
+Our innovation initiatives are not only focused on increasing transactional efficiency but also on helping clients identify opportunity for existing assets and unlock new lines of business.

-I am a chair of the Affordable Housing Committee of the Furman Center for Real Estate & Urban Policy, which conducts cutting-edge research on urban development and affordable housing.
+I am proud to be on the board of the Furman Center for Real Estate & Urban Policy, which conducts cutting-edge research on urban development and affordable housing.
 In addition to affordable housing, sustainability and green building are very important to me.
 I was a founding board member of GreenHomeNYC, a nonprofit offering offers resources for small- and medium-sized buildings in New York City.

-Each of the New York City and State governments continue to try to outdo each other in housing production, increasingly insisting upon a substantial mix of incomes.
-At the same time, with the volume of public debt constrained, opportunities abound for less conventional structure and more creative players.
+New York City and State governments continue to try to outdo each other in housing production, increasingly insisting upon a substantial mix of incomes and other programmatic priorities.
+At the same time, with the tax exempt bond volume cap constrained, opportunities abound for less conventional structure and more creative players.
 The New York City Mandatory Inclusionary Housing program and its interplay with Affordable New York (a/k/a 421-a) is just one area where possibilities for both traditional affordable housing developers, market-rate developers and players new to the affordable market are expanding in both size and scope.

 TaxCredit Advisor | July 01, 2018